-- a.
-Single-family dwellings not more than two (2) stories in height; - b.
-Multiple dwellings not more than (2) stories in height containing not more than four (4) dwelling units of wood-frame construction; provided this paragraph shall not be construed to allow a person who is not registered under the Architectural Act to design multiple clusters of up to four (4) dwelling units each to form apartment or condominium complexes where the total exceeds four (4) dwelling units on any lawfully divided lot; - c.
-Garages or other structures not more than two (2) stories in height which are appurtenant to buildings described in Paragraphs a and b above; - Nonresidential buildings, as defined in the current adopted code, or additions having a total occupant load of ten (10) or less and not more than two (2) stories in height.
-However, E-3 (Day Care), H (Hazardous), or I (Institutional) occupancies, must be certified by an architect or engineer regardless of the occupant load. - e.
+a.
+Single-family dwellings not more than two (2) stories in height;

+b.
+Multiple dwellings not more than (2) stories in height containing not more than four (4) dwelling units of wood-frame construction; provided this paragraph shall not be construed to allow a person who is not registered under the Architectural Act to design multiple clusters of up to four (4) dwelling units each to form apartment or condominium complexes where the total exceeds four (4) dwelling units on any lawfully divided lot;

+c.
+Garages or other structures not more than two (2) stories in height which are appurtenant to buildings described in Paragraphs a and b of this subsection or;

+d.
+Nonresidential buildings, as defined in the current adopted code New Mexico Building Codes General, Title 14 Chapter 7 NMAC, or additions having a total occupant load of ten (10) or less and not more than two (2) stories in height, unless the building code official having jurisdiction has found that the submission of plans, drawings, specifications or calculations prepared and designed by an architect or engineer licensed by the state is necessary to obtain compliance with minimum standards governing the preparation of building plans and specifications adopted by the construction industries division of the regulation and licensing department.
+This exemption does not apply to E-3 (Day Care), H (Hazardous), or I (Institutional) occupancies, which must be certified by an architect or engineer regardless of the occupant load.

+e.
 Alterations to buildings or structures which present no unusual conditions, hazards, change of occupancy, or code violations.

-[See the Architectural Act, §61-15-9 NMSA 1978, and C.I.D.
+[See the Architectural Act, §61-15-9 NMSA, Regulation 16.30.1.7 H. (3) Exceptions NMAC, and C.I.D.
 Rules and Regulations 14.5.2.9 & 14.5.2.10 C NMAC]